dlphillips/GIPHY-API-Fun/README.md

     Only once you get images displaying with button presses should you move on to the next step.
     Add a form to your page takes the value from a user input box and adds it into your topics array.
 Then make a function call that takes each topic in the array remakes the buttons on the page.

 For this project, I used all the skils we've learned thus far (HTML, CSS, Bootstrap, JQuery, Javascript, and now API calls using Ajax).
-The project was challenging but fun!